Kosisochi/DataAnalysisPortfolio/Myntra Product Catalog Project/README.md

 Myntra is a major Indian fashion e-commerce company headquartered in Bengaluru, Karnataka, India.
 The company was founded in 2007 to sell personalized gift items.
 In May 2014, Myntra.com was acquired by Flipkart.
 It sells clothing itesm from multiple curated brands.
 It services women, men, girls, boys and unisex for both adults and kids.

+# Project Goal:
+The goal of this dashboard is for the Myntra Product Catalog manger to keep an eye on thier current current catalog and be able to easilty answer questions such as
+1. How many product does Myntra currently have?
+2. Which gender does their current catalog cater to.
+3. How many brands do they have stocked.
+4. Which brand has trhe mopst expensive product?
+5. Which brand has the highest total sales value?

+This will help decide if they want to add more brands or reduce?

 # Data:
 **Data Source**: The data was download from Kaggle [Click Here To Download](https://www.kaggle.com/datasets/shivamb/fashion-clothing-products-catalog?resource=download)